This guide describes a feature called User ID which lets you accurately measure your unique users across multiple

 How requests with a User ID are tracked

 When you specify a User ID for a given tracking request then Piwik will make sure to track this request in a new or existing visit from the specified User ID.
 Here are some example of how User ID works:

 - Same user from multiple device use case: In the case where a person connects to your website simultaneously from a laptop and a tablet and that you have correctly set a User ID on all devices, then the visitor’s requests across all devices will be tracked in the same Visit and the visitor will be tracked as a unique visitor.
 Result: one user, one visit, one unique visitor. (if User ID was not used then Piwik would have tracked two visits from two unique visitors).

-- Signing-in use case: In the case where a person connects to your website and is not logged-in (User ID is not set) then a new visit will be created.
+- Signing-in use case: In the case where a person connects to your website and is not logged-in (User ID is not set), a visit is created.
 If the visitor then logs-in your website and has a User ID set then this existing visit will be re-used (the visit without User ID that is created when the user was not logged in yet).
-All requests where this User ID will be recorded in this user’s visit.
-Result: one user, two visits, two unique visitors. (if User ID was not used then the requests would be tracked into one visit and one unique visitor).
+All requests where this User ID will be added in this same visit.
+Result: one user, one visit, one unique visitor. (if User ID was not used it would also have created one visit and one unique visitor).

 - Signing-out use case: In the case where a visitor visits your website and is logged-in (User ID is set) then a visit will be created for this User ID.
 If then visitor logs out then the visitor has no User ID set any more and a new visit will be created on the page view right after logging out. (if User ID was not used then the requests would have been tracked into one visit and one unique visitor).